 There are many reasons why people don’t open emails they receive, but often when they receive a follow up one, it gets opened.
 (On average, my “resend” emails get a 20% open rate, and some get as high as 30%.
 With a list size of 50,000, that’s an extra 10,000 folks laying eyes on an offer I am sending.)

-With MailChimp, the process for doing this is much more cumbersome.
+With Mailchimp, the process for doing this is more cumbersome.
 You need to open your list and create a segment with a filter that targets folks who did not open an email you sent.
 There is some logic involved, which can be confusing, and ultimately is open to making a mistake—and if you resend to the wrong group of people, could be a costly one.

-ConvertKit offers a “Resend to unopens” button on the Broadcast screen, which makes sending an email to those who didn’t open a particular email literally a one-second task.
+ConvertKit offers a “Resend to unopens” button on the Broadcast screen, which makes sending an email to those who didn’t open a particular email a one-second task.
 It’s so nice, so very nice.

-4. Visual email automations.
+4. Visual email automation.

 5. Individual form statistics.

 As I mentioned earlier, email marketing is one of the most effective methods of generating revenue.
 After all, it allows you to communicate with your readers in a more personal way, in a more personal environment—the inbox.

 When you deliver good email content, you have the opportunity to deepen the relationship you have with your potential customers.
 You are exchanging your valuable information with their precious time.